-When setting up your Kindful account, you may be wondering how to separate your transactions in the system.
-Should you use a Campaign or a Fund?
+When setting up your Kindful account, there are some considerations with how to separate your transactions in the system.
+Two of our basic structures include Campaigns and Funds.

-For example, let's say you have several events each year, and we will call those events as named below:
+Let's say you have several events each year, as follows.

 - Winter Ball